Mongol Empire circa 1207 By Kiruge.

 Ogedei’s reign also saw western central Asia brought firmly under Mongol control.
 In 1237-40, Batu Khan, a grandson of Genghis Khan, conquered Russia.
 Batu then invaded west, into central Europe. campaigned in Poland and Hungary, and an army assembled by the Crusading knights in northern Germany were swept out of the way.
 The Mongol forces continued their advance into Bohemia and into the Holy Roman Empire, and were advancing on Vienna when news came of Ogedei’s death.
 By this time (1241), at the other end of Eurasia, the Mongols had reduced Korea to vassal status.
 To the south, he had carried out an invasion of the Indian subcontinent, though the Mongols never managed to turn this in permanent occupation.

 Ogedei’s death brought to the surface rivalries between the grandchildren of Genghis Khan.
 The council to elect Ogedei’s successor was delayed for four years until all agreed to attend.
 During this interregnum Ogedei’s widow, Toregene, acted as regent.
 Finally, in 1246, all the Mongol princes agreed to either attend an election (to be held in Karakoram, the Mongol capital), or send representatives.
 A new Great Khan was duly elected: Ogedei’s son, Gyuk.

 Meanwhile, Mongol expansion continued.
 Anatolia was invaded (1241-3), and the Seljuk sultanate of Rum was reduced to vassal status; and campaigns continued on various borders of the empire.
 However, trouble soon brewed between Guyuk and his cousin, Batu, whose headquarters were in the western steppes.
 The two grandsons of Genghis Khan were leading armies against one another when Guyuk died, in 1248.

 The death of Guyuk led to another interregnum as different branches of Genghis Khan’s family faced off with each other.
-Civil war was barely averted, but eventually one of Genghis’ grandsons, Monke, was recognised as Great Khan (reigned 1251-9).
+Civil war was barely averted, but eventually one of Genghis’ grandsons, Monke, was recognized as Great Khan (reigned 1251-9).
 He owed his elevation largely to Batu’s backing, and followed it with a purge of his rivals and their supporters.
 He then took measures to strengthen central control over the empire’s finances, carrying out a census of the empire between 1252 and 1258, and to attempt to reduce corruption at the Mongol court.